First time user connection on BibliMags service?

 1Who can access BibliMags service?

-You simply need to be a registered member of a participating library in Canada.
+You simply need to be a registered member of a participating library in Quebec.
 You can view the listing participating libraries on the interactive map at the bottom of www.biblimags.ca home page.
-If you are not yet a member of your participating local library, do so by contacting your library directly!
+Elsewhere in the world, libraries located in Canada outside Qc, US, Australia and New Zealand can offer BibliMags service with our partner Bibliotheca.com If you are not yet a member of your participating local library, do so by contacting your library directly!

 2How can I access BibliMags service?

-With your participating local library member ID in hand, you may access BibliMags online for free at: www.biblimags.magzter.com or using the "BibliMags" app for Android devices on Google Play or iOS devices on Apple's iTunes.
+With your participating local library member ID in hand, you may access BibliMags online for free at: www.biblimags.magzter.com or using the "BibliMags" app for Android devices on Google Play or iOS devices on Apple Store.

 3Is the service really free for users?

 Yes, it's completely free!
 As a member of a participating library you have nothing to pay for using the service or reading magazines.
-In fact, it's your participating local library that pays for a subscription to the magazines offered and lends them to users, just as the library would also do for print magazines.
-With the difference that on BibliMags, you can read magazines everywhere!
+In fact, it's your participating local library that pays for a subscription to the magazines and newspapers offered and lends them to users, just as the library would also do for print magazines and newspapers.
+With the difference that on BibliMags, you can read magazines and newspapers everywhere!

 4How is BibliMags different from other digital magazine services offered in libraries?